weekendesk/OTA-API-Developer-Guide/source/index.html.md

 ## Cancel Notification

-Cancellation notifications allows the Channel partner to be acknowledged about a new cancellation that has been made into the Weekendesk system.<br>
+Cancellation notifications allows the ChannelManager partner to be acknowledged about a new cancellation that has been made into the Weekendesk system.<br>
-Once received the notification, and successfully confirmed, it is responsability of the Channel partner to notify the hotel in order to cancel the reservation of a previously confirmed stay.
+Once received the notification, and successfully confirmed, it is responsability of the ChannelManager partner to notify the hotel in order to cancel the reservation of a previously confirmed stay.

 ### HTTP Request